|OLG and DCRT

 The Atchafalaya Heritage Area has been designated by Congress as a National Heritage Area.

-Accessibility is a priority of the Louisiana Division of the Arts.
+Accessibility and inclusion are a priority of the Louisiana Division of the Arts.

 Design for Accessibility: A Cultural Administrator's Handbook